FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 # What Is It?

-We discussed last week that we don't want to include any functionality that should be **theme-independent** in our themes.
+We discussed last week that we don't want to include any functionality that should remain **theme-independent** in our theme files.

 To avoid that, we create a **functionality plugin** for our site.

-In doing, we can keep our custom post types, taxonomies, and fields separate from our theme.
+In doing, we can easily keep our custom post types, taxonomies, and fields separate from our theme.

 ---